Campus operations under COVIDSafe Summer restrictions View fact sheet

 - Staff with chronic medical conditions who are immunocompromised.

 Travel advice View fact sheet

-- Is in the nation's national interest.
+- Travel in the national interest

-- And on compassionate and humanitarian grounds.
+- Travel on compassionate and/or humanitarian grounds.

 - International travel restrictions are imposed on all people arriving in Australia.
-From March 16, all international arrivals to Australia are required to self-isolate at home for 14 days.

 - If you are an Australian citizen or permanent resident and need Australian consular assistance, you can find more information on the smartraveller website.